 Do not wash the raw chicken with running water as there is a possibility that the bacteria will spread out to other surfaces when splashed with water.
 Make sure that you constantly wash your hands with soap and warm water after touching a raw chicken.

 It is normal to have leftovers, and if you have raw chicken leftovers, do not forget the time frame wherein you have to store them in the fridge.
 You have one to two hours to refrigerate it or put it in the freezer.
-The temperature should be beyond 90 degrees Fahrenheit.
-Failure to freeze it in that time frame may cause other serious matters or health concerns.
+The refrigerator’s temperature should be below 40 degrees Fahrenheit.
+Failure to refrigerate it within that time frame may lead to bacterial growth and potential health concerns.

 4 Tips to prevent food poisoning